PaddlePaddle/models/PaddleCV/image_classification/README_en.md

 val/ILSVRC2012_val_00000001.jpeg 65
 ```

-You may need to modify the path in reader.py to load data correctly.
+Note: You may need to modify the data path in reader.py to load data correctly.

 ### Training